thehyve/python_csr2transmart/README.rst

 ~~~~~~~~~~~~

 All characteristics and relationships of the CSR data model are defined in `csr/csr.py`_.
 Any field present in the
-source that you would like to load to tranSMART, must be linked to a CSR field via the sources_config.
+source data that you would like to load to tranSMART, must be linked to a CSR field via the sources_config.
 Additional
 fields not present in the sources_config will be ignored.

 Regarding the source data, we can distinguish four types of validation: